christianddev/BooksAndAuthors/README.md

 - Apply logger
 - For the test and development environment, use seders or migrations from sequelize to set up a database. to improve the experience.
-- Deploy in the cloud.
+- Deploy in the cloud and apply | configure CI/CD.

 ## 👾 known bugs